 How do you try to keep her interest in art and other extracurricular activities alive?

 Exposing Iris to different kids’ art posted in online galleries, joining art contests, and compiling her own art work into a book and setting up her own online art gallery to celebrate her creations has helped greatly in her inspiration and interest in art.

 What other types of extracurricular activities does Iris participate in?

 The freedom that online education gives us has kept the door open for our family to pursue special projects that our daughter has embarked on such as making videos of her reading books to post on YouTube because she wants to show other kids how much fun it is to read books.
 She wants to set up her own blog because she has a lot of ideas to share.
 She is also a member of a few fun online clubs that K12 has provided, and she recently started piano lessons.

 Have more questions for this child artist?
 Send them to [email protected] Has Iris inspired you to enter an art contest?
-Well, if you’re a K12 student, you can show off your artistic vision of DECADES now through October 30 by visiting stories.k12.com.
+Well, you’re in luck!
+Now through October 31st you can show off your artistic vision of your favorite school subject by visiting stories.k12.com.
 Complete details and contest rules can be found here.

 Brittany Marklin is a contributing writer for Learning Liftoff and a community manager for K12.
 She coordinates all K12 student contests and connects with families who pursue online education.
 She attended George Mason University, earning a Bachelor of Science degree in marketing, with a minor in tourism and events management.
 Brittany spent her first five years at K12 on the social media team where she aided with content and strategy for multiple channels, and helped construct K12’s user-generated content site, “What’s Your Story?”
 When she’s not working, Brittany loves spending time with her husband and daughter in North Carolina.